JulioLoayzaM/CroissantBot/docs/twitch.md

   - The easiest one is letting the bot take care of it.
 Just uncomment `TW_TOKEN`: the bot checks the token validity when starting, so the empty token will generate an error and the bot will automatically try to get a new token.

-  - To manually get the token, the Twitch CLI is an option.
+  - However, if the automatic way fails there are two manual ways to get it.
+The Twitch CLI is one option.
 [Step 2](https://dev.twitch.tv/docs/api/#step-2-authentication-using-the-twitch-cli) of the aforementioned guide explains how to use it.

   - Finally, a simple script (based on [this Stack Overflow answer](https://stackoverflow.com/a/66536359)) can be used instead of downloading the CLI: